SCUBA DIVING IN TAHITI

 The gentle and lush islands of Huahine have a reputation for variety and comfortable diving conditions.
 The underwater landscape is pristine with a mildly sloping reef that offers dives for all levels including excellent snorkeling conditions.
 Fish are dense along the reef with regular encounters with stingrays, unicornfish, butterflyfish, wrasse, travallies, grey reef sharks, and eagle rays pufferfish, moorish idols and moray eels.

-Some of the established dive sites around Huahine include:
+Some established HUAHINE dive sites include:

 - Fa'a Miti : Ocean dive 20-90 feet